awslabs/multi-az-workshop/content/lab-6/index.en.md

 ## Simulate single-AZ impairment
 Because ATW operates on anomaly detection of HTTP status codes, we need to introduce a failure scenario that causes `5xx` response codes, not just high latency.
 To do this, we're going to use packet loss that causes requests to the database to timeout which are surfaced by the application as a 500 response.
 The application's database client is set with a timeout of 2 seconds.
 The canary's http client timeout is set to 3 seconds, so we should see 500 status codes being returned back to the canary.
 The Lambda running the canary tests has a timeout of 240 seconds.
 For 60 requests, each with a timeout of 3 seconds, the Lambda function will have time to finish all requests (180 seconds), but this will cause the requests to this specific operation to be reduced each minute.
 In order to ensure we see an anomalous volume of failed requests, we're going to update one of the packet loss experiments to drop 100% of the traffic to the database.

 Go to the [AWS FIS Experiment Templates console page](https://console.aws.amazon.com/fis/home#ExperimentTemplates).
-Choose one of the *Add Packet Loss* experiments.
+Choose one of the *Add Packet Loss* experiments by selecting the check box (not clicking the experiment id).
 In my case, I've chosen packet loss for us-east-2c.

 !["packet-loss"](/static/packet-loss.png)

-Click *Actions* and choose *Update experiment template*.
+Click *Actions* in the top right corner and choose *Update experiment template*.
 From here, click *Edit* on *Step 2: Specify actions and targets*.

 !["edit-fis-template"](/static/edit-fis-template.png)